GRAND: Graph Release with Assured Node Differential Privacy: Discussion

-It is important to note that our mechanism offers a flexible framework, where various components can be substituted with alternative options.
-For instance, the choice of network estimation method for the hold-out network, the criterion for node-wise estimation, and the DIP mechanism for introducing noise can be adapted as appropriate.
-Thus, while laying a foundational cornerstone for solving the node DP problem, this framework also opens numerous avenues for future research and customization.
-One promising direction is to generalize the proposed method so that it can encode more systematic privacy protection for the hold-out network.
-In fact, as previously discussed, using such hold-out data currently appears unavoidable to achieve the desired privacy guarantees within the current scope of generality.
-One viable solution is to adopt a $(\varepsilon,\delta)$-differentially private holdout set (e.g., through kernel density estimation) with theoretical underpinnings and a transfer learning model as discussed in Section \ref{secsec:TNR}.
-Yet another potentially useful future direction is to extend the current framework to accommodate graphon models, in which $Z_i$'s are univariate with the known uniform distribution but $W$ is unknown.
+\paragraph{Future Directions} While laying a foundational cornerstone for solving the node DP problem, this framework also opens numerous avenues for future research.
+One promising direction is to generalize the proposed method to encode more systematic privacy protection for the hold-out network.
+As previously discussed, using such hold-out data currently appears unavoidable to achieve the desired privacy guarantees within the current scope of generality.
+One viable solution is to adopt a $(\varepsilon,\delta)$-differentially private holdout set with theoretical underpinnings and a transfer learning model to apply the learned CDF to the release set.
+Another potentially useful future direction is to extend the current framework to accommodate more general network models such as the grahpon model \citep{bickel2009nonparametric}.

 \begin{appendix}